tugrul512bit/SlothTree/README.md

 # SlothTree

-If a Ryzen CPU core is a strong bear, then a single CUDA pipeline a lazy sloth.
-If both are racing to get apples from a tree, 1 at a time, the bear always wins by a large margin:
+If a Ryzen CPU core is a bear, then a single CUDA pipeline is a sloth.
+If both compete to get apple from a tree, 1 at a time, the bear always wins by a large margin:

 - bear: 1 apple per 15 seconds --> 240 apples per hour
 - sloth: 1 apple per hour